 When you see a good design, you know it’s good because it’s pleasing to the eye.
+It's like that when using a logo maker.
 We all have different tastes when it comes to art and beauty, which makes creating a good design tricky.
 Fortunately there are some general guidelines that you can follow to create beauty.

 Design is a form of art that has a clear, specific purpose.
 Design work needs to draw attention to a central point of focus, and all the elements in the design must work together to deliver a clear message to the audience.